 Repeating this every three to five days for anything from 2 weeks to three months should show positive results.

-Another effective remedy for yeast is apple cider vinegar.
+Another effective remedy is apple cider vinegar.
 Here is how to use it on your dog:

 - Put some apple cider vinegar into a squeezable bottle.